BRAHMISREE/DECENTRALIZED-JOB-PORTAL/README.md

   - Verify that your Pinata API keys are correctly configured
   - Check if the IPFS hash is correctly stored and retrieved from the smart contract
   - Try accessing the content directly via an IPFS gateway to verify availability

-### Pinata/IPFS Issues

-- **Upload Failures**
-  - Verify your API keys are correct and have the necessary permissions
-  - Check if you've exceeded your Pinata plan limits
-  - Ensure the data format is valid for pinning (valid JSON)

-- **Content Not Available**
-  - Confirm the content was successfully pinned by checking the Pinata dashboard
-  - Try accessing via multiple IPFS gateways
-  - Verify the correct hash is being used for retrieval

 ### Transaction Failures